International Politics (M.Sc. / P.Grad.Dip.)

 • Chinese Politics

-• The Military and Politics
+• Media and International Politics

 In addition, students will complete a dissertation of approximately 10,000 words in length.
 Students who fail to achieve a satisfactory mark for the dissertation element may be eligible for the award of a Postgraduate Diploma in Political Science.